-Our plan covers worldwide emergency and urgent care services outside the United States and its territories under the following circumstances: Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+Our plan covers worldwide emergency and urgent care services outside the United States under the following circumstances: Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
-Please see the Medical Benefits Table in Chapter 4 for more information.